Toward Dignity-Aware AI: Next-Generation Elderly Monitoring from Fall Detection to ADL: Discussion and Future Challenges

 \subsection{From Proxy Task to ADL Monitoring}

 While SISFall allows us to test algorithms and deployment feasibility, it does not cover the full spectrum of ADL behaviors (e.g., bed exit/entry, prolonged inactivity, toileting patterns).
 Thus, our GAN-augmented results should be viewed as methodological validation rather than final benchmarks.
 Future experiments will require multimodal ADL datasets currently under collection in our smart-room testbed.
-In this regard, the methodological insights from our figures directly inform future ADL deployments: \begin{itemize}[leftmargin=*,noitemsep] \item Figure \ref{fig:GAN_ratio} (GAN augmentation): The observed gains in minority-class recall highlight the potential of generative approaches to handle rare and subtle ADL patterns, such as irregular toileting or fragmented sleep, which are difficult to capture in small datasets. \item Figure \ref{fig:dirichlet} (Non-IID impact): The degradation under strong label skew mirrors the heterogeneity across different elderly living environments.
-This finding motivates the integration of personalized FL and continual learning for cross-site ADL generalization. \end{itemize}
+In this regard, the methodological insights suggested by our figures provide useful guidance for future ADL deployments: